TimFranklin/docker-java-petclinic/README.md

 	git clone https://github.com/spring-projects/spring-petclinic.git
 	cd spring-petclinic
 	./build
-	Download contrast.jar and contrast_security.yaml to the spring-petclinic directory Copy all content from the contrast_security_sample.yaml to the bottom of your contrast_security.yaml ./run
+	Copy the contrast.jar and contrast_security.yaml to the spring-petclinic directory Copy all content from the contrast_security_sample.yaml to the bottom of your contrast_security.yaml ./run
 ```

-In your browser, gotot http://localhost:8080 to make sure the container started correctly and you
+In your browser, goto http://localhost:8080 to make sure the container started correctly and you
 can access the application.
 Edit the `run`script to put it on a different port, if desired.

 In the Contrast UI, you should see the application show up: